KeithIMyers/chromiumos-docs/simple_chrome_workflow.md

   about. **The root password is public** ("test0000"), so anyone with SSH access could compromise the device.

-You only need to use the USB stick the first time.
-For future updates you can use `cros flash` over the network.

 ### Connect device to Ethernet

 Use your USB-to-Ethernet adapter to connect to a network.